GenTechGp/SVscanner/docs/usage.md

 ```
 5. Other

-   Check if you have the following tools installed ont the system.
+   Check if you have the following tools installed on the computer system.

    The tools can be activated on some HPCs, e.g. `module load bcftools`
 ```